chipsalliance/Caliptra/doc/Caliptra.md

 1. Caliptra IP’s reset is asserted by the SOC
 2. Caliptra’s internal BootFSM will reset the uController and then resets all the logic (including the SOC facing APB interface).
 Only registers or flops that are sitting on powergood are left to have the same value.
 Note that SRAMs do not have a reset.
 3. Caliptra IP’s reset is de-asserted by the SOC
-4. At this point the HW boot flow will be the same cold boot flow
+4. At this point the HW boot flow will be the same cold boot flow.
+SoC is required to configure the internal TRNG and ROM WDT and then set CPTRA\_FUSE\_WR\_DONE.
+This will cause Caliptra IP to deassert the Ready\_for\_Fuse wire.
 5. Caliptra’s ROM reads an internal register to differentiate b/w warm vs cold vs impactless flow.
 If it's a warm reset flow, then it skips DICE key gen, FW load flows (because keys were already derived and FW is already present in ICCM).
 This is an important reset time optimization for devices that need to meet the hot reset specification time.

 Given warm reset is a pin input to Caliptra, Caliptra may not be idle when a warm reset occurs.
 If a warm reset occurs while Caliptra ROM, FMC, or RT initialization code is executing, Caliptra may be inoperable until a subsequent cold reset.
 If a warm reset occurs while Caliptra runtime is servicing a request, Caliptra shall remain operable but may refuse to wield production assets for subsequent requests.